 Roth IRA: The Roth IRA was created after the traditional IRA and allows you to make post-tax contributions.
 This means that all your money invested will grow without fear of the gains being taxed upon withdrawal.
 Additionally, contributions can be withdrawn at any time without taxes or penalties.
 A Roth IRA might be the right account choice if you believe that income and capital gains taxes will be considerably higher when you begin your withdrawals.

 Although IRAs are much more flexible than 401(k) plans, you will still run into issues with firms letting you continue using your account while living abroad.
+To open up a Roth IRA Japan is not the best place to reside.

 Many people have gotten away with switching their permanent address to a relative’s home, but firms have gotten stricter about reporting and auditing those claims.